 - Zostel Spiti: For Refreshing Stays

 One of the first and oldest hotels in Spiti, the Sakya Abode offers a comfortable, homelike, and value for money staycation.
 Its Himalayan style architecture is a sight for the eyes and offerings like yoga, music & more is a treat for the soul.

 Location: Kaza District Lahaul & Spiti Himachal Pradesh, Kaza

-Comprising of a garden cafe, a library, and home style rooms, this hotel is a prefect place to stay & escape from the tiresome city life.
+Comprising of a garden cafe, a library, and home-style rooms, this hotel is a perfect place to stay & escape from the tiresome city life.
 It is located is Kaza and is a favorite amongst the travelers who wish to stay around this place.

 Price: INR 2,500 onwards